rgyani/games.rgyani.com/_posts/2024-11-19-wildhorizon.markdown

 - **Immersive Third-Person Exploration**:
   Traverse a breathtaking, untamed world filled with jagged cliffs, steep slopes, and awe-inspiring vistas.
 The environment is as beautiful as it is deadly, capturing the raw power of nature.
 - **Dynamic Traversal and Movement Challenges**:
-  Master fluid, precision-based mechanics to climb ledges, mantle plateaus, leap across gaps, and swing over deep chasms.
-Every action demands timing, planning, and stamina management, making survival as much about strategy as skill.
+ Surviving the Wild Horizon means mastering a variety of traversal techniques, including:
+  - Climb ledges, mantle plateaus and leap across gaps
+  - Wall runs across narrow gaps for heart-pounding escapes.
+  - Wall edge clings to navigate perilous ledges and tight spaces.
+  - Rope swings over deep chasms and climbs to scale sheer vertical surfaces.
 - **Intricate Puzzle Mechanics**:
   Unlock vital tools by solving puzzles that challenge your observation and logic.
 - **Wildlife Encounters**: